-Decongestants: Two popular kinds are pseudoephedrine (in Sudafed and Sinarest) or phenylephrine (in Dristan Cold Multi-Symptom and Rynatan).
-Note: Federal law requires that products containing pseudoephedrine be located behind the counter; you'll have to show identification to buy them, and sign a logbook.
+Two popular kinds of decongestants are found in common brand-name cold medicines: pseudoephedrine (in Sudafed and Sinarest) or phenylephrine (in DayQuil Severe Cold & Flu and Mucinex Fast-Max Severe Cold).
+Note: Federal law requires that products containing pseudoephedrine be located behind the counter; you'll have to show identification to buy them.

-Cough medicine: For a dry, hacking cough, look for one that contains the cough suppressant dextromethorphan.
-Big-name brands include Robitussin Maximum Strength Cough and Pertussin.
+For a dry, hacking cough, look for one that contains the cough suppressant dextromethorphan.
+Big-name brands include Robitussin Maximum Strength Cough, DayQuil Cough, and Delsym.
 If the cough is producing mucus, use something with guaifenesin, an expectorant, to loosen secretions.
-These include Robitussin PE and Benylin Expectorant Formula.
+These include Mucinex, Robitussin Mucus + Chest Congestion, and Tussin Expectorant.

 Warning: A cough that lasts more than a week or is accompanied by a fever may be a sign of bronchitis or pneumonia and should be treated by a doctor.